 SEO agencies can assist with as much or little of an SEO campaign as needed.
 If you don’t have staff resources or expertise, some agencies can handle the implementation of your campaign, including technical changes to your website and content creation.
 Just make sure you’re requesting these services from the beginning, so your SEO company knows to budget that into your scope-of-work.

 You can also outsource tasks as needed.
-You may want your own webmaster to optimize the technical aspects of your site, for example, but use an agency’s writers and editors for SEO content creation.
+You may want your own webmaster to optimize the technical aspects of your site, for example, but use an agency’s writers and editors for SEO content writing services.
 Most agencies can personalize services to your needs.

 Do SEO Agencies Offer Local Search Services?